frazane/scoringrules/docs/theory.md

     \end{cases}
 $$

-Other popular binary scoring rules include the spherical score, power score, and pseudo-spherical score.
+The Brier score is also often referred to as the quadratic score, while the Log score forms the basis of the Cross-entropy loss in classifiaction tasks.
+Other popular scoring rules for binary outcomes include the *spherical score*, *power score*, and *pseudo-spherical score*.

 ### Categorical outcomes: